Armakizon/bookstore-automation-api/test_docs/Test Reports/API Test Completion Report.md

 - Enhance API to return user ID on token validation or provide dedicated user info endpoint.

 ## 11. Conclusion
 The core functionalities of user authentication and book addition are working as expected.
-However, issues with user ID retrieval and book deletion require resolution before full test automation can be implemented.
+However, issues with user ID retrieval and book deletion require resolution before full test automation can be implemented.\
+For now you can workaround the problem by signing in and out and manually deleting the booklist through the site, however full automation is currently impossible.

 ## 12. Appendix
 - Test data: